ymgn-dev/zodify/README.md

 ## Usage

-# a: It is still under development, but it will be available as shown below.
+It is still under development, but it will be available as shown below.

 ```bash
 npx zodify -i docs/openapi.yaml -o ./gen/schemas.ts